hannajonathan/solar-system-simulator/README.md

 * **State Vector:** To get the position and velocity of the celestial body at its given epoch, also known as the state vector, we initialize the `Horizons` object (with the ID of the planet, the chosen origin of our coordinate system, and the start time calculated earlier) and simply call `vectors()` on it.
 To demonstrate the metadata given in the state vector, we print out its columns.

 Here, 'x/y/z' (AU) and 'vx/vy/vz' (AU/day) are the positions and velocities.
-This is the only information we need to begin.
+This is the only information we need.

 ## A note on acceleration and relevant constants